Kyriosity/read-write/README+/pencraft/README+/tips-tech_docu.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🍋</sup> <sub>By default markdown emojis, supported by GitHub &mdash; see this [cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)<sup>🔗</sup>.</sub>

-#### What about <tt>Find</tt>?
+#### Side effects

-Use of special characters and escapte tags spoil the PRIVYCHNYE "plain" search but as a side-effect creates a sort of bookmarkingtagging.
+Special characters and escape tags spoil the familiar "plain" search but as a side-effect create a sort of bookmarking/tagging.

+Ensure that your spell- and grammarcheckers recognize replacements.

 ## Checklist

 - [ ] Make character replacements (see above)
 - [ ]  Run spell/grammar check.
 - [ ] Prove internal links
-- [ ] Prove external links for existance
+- [ ] Prove external links for existence
-// much resources become to _404_.
+// much resources degrade to _404_.
 - [ ] ...

 ## Wrap up

-**Last but not least** - stamp with ending sign or note.
+**Last but not least** - stamp with an ending sign or note, even if there's a "conclusion" section (there might be appendices missing).

 Ensure yourself and your readers that it was the intentional ending.
 Use custom note (like below), typographical ["tombstone"](https://en.wikipedia.org/wiki/Tombstone_(typography)), or exquisite [Q.E.D.](https://en.wikipedia.org/wiki/Q.E.D.)